ddsolvation/ddX/docs/run.md

 0.1         !
 Regularization parameter
 0.0         !
 Debye Hückel parameter
 0           !
 Whether to compute and store sparse matrices (1) or not (0)
-2           !
-Iterative solver for linear systems: 1: Jacobi/DIIS , 2: GMRESR solver
 1d-8        !
 The relative threshold for the iterative solver 100         !
 Maximum number of iterations
 20          !
 Number of Jacobi DIIS extrapolation points 1           !
-Number of last vectors GMRESR works with 0           !
-Dimension of GMRESR
-1           !
 Whether to compute (1) or not (0) forces
 1           !
 Whether to use (1) or not (0) the FMM
 7           !
 Max degree of multipole spherical harmonics for the FMM